In 2019, I purchased a guitalele after playing the guitar since 2003 and the ukulele since 2008.

 - and a tuning with the same intervals as a guitar except tuned up a fourth (as if you were to capo the standard guitar on the 5th fret) to ADGCEA

-The guitalele also goes by other names like the guitarlele or the guilele.
+The guitalele also goes by other names like the guitarlele or the guilele which I will use interchangeably throughout this article.

-The Difference in Sound Between a Guitar, Guitalele, and Ukulele
+The Difference in Sound Between a Guitar, Guitarlele, and Ukulele

 In the video above, you get to see and hear the difference between these instruments.